Samsung SDI — 2025 at a Glance

 | Share of group revenue | 93.3 % | 94.6 % | — |

-The segment’s swing from KRW 218 billion profit to KRW 1.85 trillion loss represents a KRW 2.07 trillion deterioration in a single year.
-This is the dominant factor in Samsung SDI’s group-level performance.
+The segment’s move from KRW 218 billion profit to KRW 1.85 trillion loss is a KRW 2.07 trillion year-on-year change (derived).
+The group operating loss was KRW 1.72 trillion.

 Samsung SDI does not break out ESS revenue, volumes, or margins separately.
-However, the company is a major supplier of utility-scale energy storage battery cells and rack-level DC blocks to system integrators globally.
-The consolidated Energy Solutions result reflects the combined impact of EV battery pricing pressure, potential customer destocking, and the costs of ramping new manufacturing capacity — particularly the US joint ventures.
+The company supplies utility-scale energy storage battery cells and rack-level DC blocks to system integrators.
+The filing reports the Energy Solutions result on a combined basis only.

-The Electronic Materials segment remained profitable at KRW 130 billion operating profit on KRW 883 billion revenue, providing a modest offset.
+The Electronic Materials segment recorded a KRW 130 billion operating profit on KRW 883 billion revenue.

 3. Geographic revenue

 Europe remained Samsung SDI’s largest market, followed by North America.
-However, both regions saw significant declines.
+Revenue fell in both regions.

 | Region | FY2025 | Share | FY2024 | Share | Change |